 What we don’t: Price jump for minimal weight savings.

 What are the downsides of the LiteMax?
-Japan-based Snow Peak is known for craftsmanship and the LiteMax is beautifully made, but it’s also an extremely slow boiler.
+Japan-based Snow Peak is known for their quality craftsmanship, and the LiteMax is beautifully made, but it’s also an extremely slow boiler.
 We took one on a summer backpacking trip in the North Cascades and could literally boil multiple pots of water with our MSR WindBurner is less time than it took one pot to boil with the LiteMax.
 Further, stability is compromised by the ultralight design.
 The MSR PocketRocket 2 isn’t a standout in stability or boil time either, but it still beats out the LiteMax in both categories.
 Snow Peak also makes the popular GigaPower 2.0, which is over 2 ounces heavier than the LiteMax but includes four prongs (one more than the LiteMax) for added stability and an integrated igniter.

 See the Snow Peak LiteMax